genesis-community/genesis/docs/PIPELINES.md

   distributed Concourse implementations.
 This is off by default, and if you don't know why you would need it, you don't need it.

+- **pipeline.unredacted** - Whether or not deployment output will
+  be redacted when run in the pipeline.
+This is off by default.
+  If you set it to 'yes', the `genesis deploy` output in pipeline build logs will be unredacted, showing you all of the changes that are taking place, including any changes in potentially sensitive credentials.

 - **pipeline.smoke-tests** - The name of the BOSH smoke test errand to run after a successsful deployment / upgrade.
 If not specified, no smoke testing will be carried out.